-COURSE: DD 364 - Digital Design Studio II (5 credits) and DD 320 - Computational Design (3 credits) PROGRAM: Digital Design/School of Art + Design LOCATION: second semester junior year/spring term studio; junior or senior year/spring term design elective INSTRUCTOR: Taro Narahara
+COURSE: DD 364 - Digital Design Studio II (5 credits) and DD 320 - Computational Design (3 credits)

+PROGRAM: Digital Design/School of Art + Design

+LOCATION: second semester junior year/spring term studio; junior or senior year/spring term design elective

+INSTRUCTOR: Taro Narahara

-DESCRIPTION: There are two different ways to study and incorporate physical computing into a student's design education in the School of Art + Design at NJIT.
+DESCRIPTION: There are multiple ways to study and incorporate computational design and physical computing into a student's design education in the School of Art + Design at NJIT.
 All Digital Design students take one semester of physical computing within the undergraduate design studio sequence, devoting the term to the study and use of Arduino and Processing and the creation of projects emphasizing interactive techniques.
 They utilize sensors in student-built projects, along with 3D printing and laser-cutting.
 But students in other programs including Architecture, Interior Design, and Industrial Design - as well as students from the Colleges of Engineering and Computing Sciences seek out design courses in which they can creatively "make thinking things" and study physical computing, robotics, product design with sensors, adaptive structures, and so on.
 These students are afforded a lab-based seminar that deals with similar issues addressed in the studio, but at a more limited scale, for only three credits, and can be targeted towards the creation of products more closely aligned with the different areas and disciplines of study represented in the diverse student body.
 In both the design studio and course, there is an explicit requirement to create interactive products and applications.

 PROJECT: Individual interactive assignments.
-Some projects involve the use of Microsoft Kinect to create interactive installations (e.g. a translucent backlit screen that is (1) scalable and (2) creates patterns through interactivity with a user that is capable of becoming an interactive installation in large public spaces like hotel lobbies) and various ways particles and/or objects may be remotely manipulated through physical activity (e.g. proximity controlled lighting).
-Other projects require the design and construction of algorithmically-based tools to work/interact with a user (e.g. a game combined with a heart rate monitor and specific scenarios used to train cardiac patients to control heart rate in stressful situations).
+Some projects involve the use of Microsoft Kinect or Asus Xtion Pro Live to create interactive installations (e.g. interactive digital projection, augmented reality block construction game) and various ways particles and/or objects may be remotely manipulated through physical activity (e.g. proximity controlled lighting, hand movement).
+Other projects require the design and construction of a kinetic interactive prototype using both sensor(s) and actuator(s) based on a conceptual idea in the context of the student(s) area of discipline (e.g. architecture, industrial design).
+Multi-disciplinary projects that link to other fields (e.g. biomedical engineering) are encouraged.